 To select these locations, Sheraton had their employees choose the places.
 They were all picked by the people who know the cities best — the ones who have grown up there.
 It doesn’t get any more authentic than this.

-After learning about this, I couldn’t resist filming another episode of Derek Eats That! on the amazing Haiphong Road Temporary Market.
+After learning about this, I couldn’t resist filming another episode of Derek Eats That! at the amazing Haiphong Road Temporary Market.
 Armed with two cameras and an empty belly, I returned yet again to my new favorite market in Hong Kong.

 By now the lady there and her husband know me well and are always happy to see me again.
 Filming in there was a bit of a spectacle, with people staring at me, but it was a great experience.
 I even made new friends with the local guy sitting next to me, Parker, who has offered to be my guide around Hong Kong for the next week and show me some of his favorite places.